Advancements in Functorial Homological Mirror Symmetry: Acknowledgements

 \section{Acknowledgements}

-I wish to thank Gregory Moore, Cumrun Vafa, and Edward Witten for insightful discussions and questions raised at different stages of the present work.
+The author wishes to thank Gregory Moore, Cumrun Vafa, and Edward Witten for insightful discussions and questions raised at different stages of the present work.
 Early stages of it have been presented at the Chern Mathematics Institute (Tianjin), KITS Beijing, Fudan University Maths Department (Shanghai), and NYU in Abu Dhabi in occasion of Strings 2025.
 An almost ultimated version was presented as a plenary talk at the Geometry and Physics Workshop in January 2025 at TSIMF, Sanya, organised by Professor Shing-Tung Yau and Professor Bong Lian.
-I also wish to acknowledge hospitality from IMSA, Miami, in occasion of the Homological Mirror Symmetry Conference in 2025 during the concluding stage of this work.
-My research is fully-funded by SIMIS.
+Its completed version was first presented at a Joint Tsinghua-BIMSA Seminar on Symplectic Geometry in June 2025.
+The author also acknowledges hospitality from IMSA, Miami, in occasion of the Homological Mirror Symmetry Conference in 2025 during the concluding stage of this work.
+Last but not least, the author wishes to thank the anonymous referee, for insightful comments and suggestions, that helped towards improving this work towards its present form.
+The author's research is funded by SIMIS.